 - We recommend you attend plenty of Les Mills classes before attending your training, so you're well prepared

-- You’ll receive your training materials - including a video of the release you're going to learn, about 10 days before your training starts
+- You’ll receive your training materials - including a video of the release you're going to learn and pre-work to help you prepare for training about 10 days before your training starts

 - You’ll be given two tracks to learn and you need to practice them until you’re able to present with just the music playing – not looking at your notes